-Clinical Experience Requirements for MSN and Post-Master's Certificates (PMC)
+Clinical Experience Requirements for MSN and Post-Graduate Certificates (PGC)

 During the clinical experience a student is expected to master the clinical skills necessary to become a safe beginning level nurse-midwife or nurse practitioner.
 To achieve this goal, most students will be in clinical for 6-9 months.
 FNU students must complete a minimum number of clinical hours, a minimum number of calendar weeks in which clinical is done, minimum requirements for clinical experiences in all areas of practice as evidenced by completion of required clinical visits and a signed declaration of safety, and the RCF's final approval.
 The FNU minimum clinical experience for MSN students is 675 clinical hours and sixteen (16) weeks of clinical.
-The FNU minimum clinical experience for post-master's students is 540 clinical neurs with a successful challenge of three (3) clinical credits and sixteen (16) weeks of clinical.
+The FNU minimum clinical experience for post-graduate students is 540 clinical hours with sixteen (16) weeks of clinical.
 These minimum clinical requirements apply to all specialty tracks.
 FNU students are encouraged to plan two to three terms in clinical.
 This allows time for coursework and adequate time to integrate didactic work and clinical skills.
 The marriage of practice and theory is the hallmark of the FNU Clinical Practicum in advanced practice nursing.